Great Wall of Sand: 2013–2016

-In late 2013, the PRC embarked on very large scale reclamations at seven locations in order to strengthen territorial claims to the region demarcated by the nine-dash line.
+In late 2013, the PRC embarked on a very large scale reclamation at seven locations in order to strengthen territorial claims to the region demarcated by the nine-dash line.

 The artificial islands were created by dredging sand onto reefs which were then concreted to make permanent structures.
 By the time of the 2015 Shangri-La Dialogue, over 810 ha of new land had been created.
 By December 2016 it had reached 3,200 acres and "'significant' weapons systems, including anti-aircraft and anti-missile systems" had been installed.
 The name "Great Wall of Sand" was first used in March 2015 by U.S. Admiral Harry Harris, who was commander of the Pacific Fleet.

 The PRC states that the construction is for "improving the working and living conditions of people stationed on these islands", and that, "China is aiming to provide shelter, aid in navigation, weather forecasts and fishery assistance to ships of various countries passing through the sea."

 Defence analysts IHS Jane's states that it is a "methodical, well planned campaign to create a chain of air and sea-capable fortresses".
 These "military-ready" installations include sea-walls and deep-water ports, barracks and notably include runways on three of the reclaimed "islands", including Fiery Cross Reef, Mischief Reef and Subi Reef.
 Aside from geo-political tensions, concerns have been raised about the environmental impact on fragile reef ecosystems through the destruction of habitat, pollution and interruption of migration routes.